About Solar United Neighbors of Florida

 In 2015, Florida resident Mary Dipboye heard the story of how Anya Schoolman had started the first solar co-op for Washington, D.C. homeowners on her local NPR station, WMFE 90.
 She had a “driveway moment”.
 That same year, Mary went on to start two solar co-ops in the Orlando Florida area in partnership with Anya and Michael Cohen.
-The success of the two co-ops led Mary to encourage the creation of a statewide program in Florida in 2016 to include the League of Women Voters of Florida.
+The success of the two co-ops led to the creation of a Florida program in 2016.

 We envision a clean, equitable energy system that directs control and benefits back to local communities, with solar on every roof and money in every pocket.

 We’re a community of people building a new energy system and rooftop solar is the cornerstone.
 We help people go solar, join together, and fight for their energy rights.

 We also work with amazing partners across the state to spread the word on co-ops.
 Our partner organizations range from nonprofits to municipal governments, universities to community organizations, and individual “super volunteers” to houses of worship.

 Some of our awesome co-op partners in Florida over the last few years have included:

 Our Florida advisory board provides strategic guidance to our work.
 Members do not have fiduciary oversight but provide strategic direction to the program.
 They are members of successful solar co-ops, solar champions, and leaders in the community.